Ufouria: The Saga

-The crows attack by dropping poop onto the unsuspecting player in the Japanese version.
-This was changed to a 16-ton weight in the European release.
+The crows attack by dropping poop onto the unsuspecting player in Hebereke.
+This was changed to a 16-ton weight in Ufouria.

-Compared to the Japanese release, the mouse enemy's arms are stubbier in the European version.
-In the European prototype, the mouse enemy uses the Japanese graphics.
+Compared to Hebereke, the mouse enemy's arms are stubbier in Ufouria.
+In the localization prototype, the mouse enemy uses the graphics from Hebereke.

-The European Game Over screen is rather bland, whereas the Japanese version uses ornate lettering, similar to the "The End" lettering used in the game's ending.
+The Game Over screen in Ufouria is rather bland, whereas in Hebereke, it uses ornate lettering, similar to the "The End" lettering used in the game's ending.

-For some strange reason, the European version's tilemap data is present in both versions' CHR ROM, appearing as scrambled tiles in a tile editor.
+For some strange reason, the tilemap data from Ufouria is present in both versions' CHR ROM, appearing as scrambled tiles in a tile editor.

 The ending is slightly different between both releases.
-After the staff credits in the Japanese version, waiting on the Sunsoft logo for a long enough time earns you a bonus message from Hebe, complete with a "The End" graphic afterward.
+After the staff credits in Hebereke, waiting on the Sunsoft logo for a long enough time earns you a bonus message from Hebe, complete with a "The End" graphic afterward.

-In the European version, this scene is directly after the epilogue between Bop-Louie and friends and right before the credits, so the game ends on the Sunsoft logo instead.
+In Ufouria, this scene is directly after the epilogue between Bop-Louie and friends and right before the credits, so the game ends on the Sunsoft logo instead.